joshl26/joshl26/README.md

 - 🤝 I love to meet new people and network.
 Check out my profiles on all the major social networks!
 - 🎾 I enjoy the outdoors, especially canoeing, camping and hiking.
 During the winter months, I enjoy snowboarding.

 📫 Looking for someone to collaborate on a project?
-Want to have a coffee chat?
+Want to have a chat?
 Or hire my services as a designer? <br> Please contact me here: joshlehman.dev@gmail.com

 ## Skills
 <div style="text-decoration: none;"  id="badges">